kevinpt/lecroy-colorizer/README.txt

 LeCroy 93xx colorizer
 =====================

-Version: 1.1
+Version: 1.2

 LeCroy Colorizer is a command line utility to add color to the black and white images produced by the screen capture on the LeCroy 93xx series oscilloscopes.
-It should run without issue on all platforms that support Python and PIL.

-Dependencies
+Requirements
 ------------
-* Python 2.6 or newer.
-Not tested under Python 3 due to lack of PIL support
+* Python 2.6 or newer
 * `Python Imaging Library (PIL) <http://www.pythonware.com/products/pil>`_

+The installation script depends on setuptools which will be installed if it isn't currently present in your Python distribution.
+PIL is not available for Python 3.x.

 Features
 --------